Programme

 This workshop will help you successfully manage your KTP project finances and interpret the financial statement, covering everything from Associate forecasting to the process for moving money between budgets, you will gain a wider understanding of all KTP finance processes.

-Speakers: Eileen Maltby, West of Scotland KTP Centre; Emma Craig, North of Scotland KTP Centre; Annaliese Santer, East of Scotland KTP Centre; Emma Mawby, Manchester Metropolitan University; Emma Kelly, Manchester Metropolitan University
+Speakers: Eileen Maltby, West of Scotland KTP Centre; Emma Craig, North of Scotland KTP Centre; Anneliese Santer, East of Scotland KTP Centre; Emma Mawby, Manchester Metropolitan University; Emma Kelly, Manchester Metropolitan University

 This session will be led by teams from the regional KTP Centres in Scotland and the Manchester Metropolitan University, both of which have many years of experience in providing centralised support and successfully delivering KTPs.